Mercedes C-Class Estate review

 Costs, insurance groups, MPG and CO2

-Pricing for the Mercedes C-Class Estate is pretty punchy and a fair bit higher than for the A4 Avant and the 3 Series Touring.
+Pricing for the Mercedes C-Class Estate is pretty punchy and a fair bit higher than for the Audi A4 Avant and BMW 3 Series Touring.

-The saving grace, then, is the C330e plug-in hybrid (PHEV).
-Its extra electric range affords it a lower benefit-in-kind tax rate than the BMW 330e Touring, meaning you’ll have to sacrifice less of your salary to drive one.
+If you're looking for a company car, the smart choice is the C330e plug-in hybrid.
+Its electric range gives it a lower BIK tax rate than the BMW 330e Touring, meaning you’ll have to sacrifice less of your salary to drive one.
 Indeed, despite the fact that you can only have the C300e in the most expensive AMG Line Premium Plus trim, it’ll still cost you less in tax than the 330e Touring in entry-level Sport trim.

-Fuel economy – particularly for the C220d, at just over 60mpg – is ahead of the A4 Avant and 3 Series Touring.
-Similarly, 42mpg for the C200 petrol compares well with estate car rivals.
+Fuel economy – particularly for the C220d, at just over 60mpg – is ahead of two main rivals.
+Similarly, 42mpg for the C200 petrol compares well with other estate cars.
 You'll need to offset that against insurance and servicing costs, both of which tend to be quite pricey with a Mercedes.
-Residual values are on a par with the A4 and 3 Series.
+Resale values are on a par with the A4 and 3 Series.

 Equipment, options and extras

-No matter which trim you go for, you can expect to get plenty of standard kit, with even the entry-level AMG Line trim getting sporty exterior and interior styling, 18in alloy wheels, keyless start, dual-zone climate control and the touchscreen infotainment system.
+No matter which trim you go for, you can expect to get plenty of standard kit.
+The cheapest trim for non-PHEV versions, AMG Line, includes 18in alloy wheels, keyless start, dual-zone climate control and touchscreen infotainment.

-Stepping up to mid-spec AMG Line Premium adds an electrically-adjustable steering wheel, keyless entry, augmented reality navigation, upgraded LED headlights and 360-degree camera.
+Stepping up to mid-spec AMG Line Premium adds an electrically adjustable steering wheel, keyless entry, augmented-reality navigation, upgraded LED headlights and a 360-degree camera.

-Range-topping AMG Line Premium Plus will be the one to go for if you want all the bells and whistles – it’s also currently your only choice if you want the C300e.
-It gets all the kit you could ever need, though, including three-zone automatic climate control, a panoramic sunroof, the excellent Burmester sound system, a head-up display and 19in alloy wheels.
+Range-topping AMG Line Premium Plus gets all the kit you could ever need, including three-zone automatic climate control, a panoramic sunroof, an excellent Burmester sound system, a head-up display and 19in alloy wheels.

 Reliability

-The latest C-Class Estate did not feature in our 2023 What Car?
+The latest C-Class Estate did not feature in our 2024 What Car?
 Reliability Survey.
-Mercedes as a brand didn’t do very well though, coming in 24th place out of 32 manufacturers, below BMW in 12th but above Audi in 26th.
+Mercedes as a brand didn’t do very well though, coming in 22nd place out of 31 manufacturers, below BMW in eighth but above Audi in 24th.

 You get a three-year, unlimited-mileage warranty and three years of breakdown cover, which is similar to BMW's offering.
 Audi's three-year warranty covers you up to 60,000 miles.